 My second struggle as been settling on a look and feel.
 I can’t seem to figure out if I should go really modern to juxtapose the room’s historic elements or perhaps air on the more traditional side.
 Or maybe go really eclectic.
 For some reason (though likely just pure renovation fatigue) I cannot land on a look that I really really love.

 And finally I’ve been struggling with how to add a wow factor to this room.
 While I love minimal spaces, I really want my bedroom to have a moment that takes my breath away every time I step through the door.
+I’m thinking I need to layer more bedding colors.
 I’ve spent literally years working on what is meant to be my dream house so I ought to have my dream master bedroom, don’t you think.

-And then over the next few weeks I’m going to be working hard to transform this room – I will consider getting it finished a birthday and Christmas gift all wrapped into one.
-Because I’m not about to go into a new year (yes, I just said new year) feeling like I’m in the room of a teenager.
+Over the next few months I’m going to be working hard to transform this space.
 Albeit a really nice room, but I’m ready for a truly grown up master bedroom that both I but really this house deserves.

 Are you excited?
 Are you ready to help me??
 I truly hope so.
 It kinda feels like Apt34 is coming full circle!